 Oberlin is a very small town located in the state of Louisiana.
 With a population of 1,331 people and just one neighborhood, Oberlin is the 207th largest community in Louisiana.

-Unlike some towns, Oberlin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oberlin are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oberlin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oberlin is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Oberlin who work in office and administrative support (15.96%), maintenance occupations (13.75%), and management occupations (10.87%).

 Oberlin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.